 An Economy That Works for All of Us

-Minnesota is subject to the economic winds that blow throughout the country, but we don’t have to simply accept what gets blown our way.
-We can build an economy that works for all of us, not just the wealthy and well connected.
+While Minnesota is subject to the economic winds that blow throughout the country, we don’t have to accept what gets blown our way.
+Minnesota’s policy choices impact whether Minnesota does better than the national economy or lags behind.
+Minnesota can, and must, build an economy that works for all of us, not just the wealthy and well connected.

 Health Care for All ⌄

 Minnesota must move to a system of universal, single-payer health care.
 We must eliminate the “middleman” between people and the health care they need.

 Minnesotans should not have to worry about getting the health care they need—yet this is the reality for too many.
 For some, the cost of insurance is too high.
 For others who have insurance, the out of pocket costs are more than they can afford.
 For those on public programs, getting care can still be a challenge.